MontrealAI/AGI-Alpha-Node-v0/README.md

   Resync --> Online
 ```

-The node survives API or RPC outages using signed snapshots.
+The node survives API or RPC outages using signed snapshots and local intelligence fallbacks.

 1. Export a snapshot from a trusted environment: